Birds in Taiwan

 There are altogether eleven subspecies of the white wagtail (Motacilla alba), breeding from East Greenland in the west to Alaska in the east, and south to Morocco, Iran, the Himalaya, and Taiwan.
 Subspecies leucopsis, called Amur wagtail, is a common winter visitor in Taiwan, whereas it is rather scarce as a breeding bird.

-Read more thoroughly about white wagtail elsewhere on this website, see Nature: Urban nature.
+Read more thoroughly about the white wagtail at Nature: Urban nature.

 Male Amur wagtail, feeding on a lawn, Taichung.
 (Photo copyright © by Kaj Halberg)